wjlab/Darksteel/README_EN.md

           Query Exchange Organization Management
         trustdomain
           Query Trust Domain
+        adminsdholder
+          Query the user whose permission is set for AdminSDHolder sidhistory
+          Query the users who have set SIDHistory
   -n string
         The field to query, you can write multiple
   -o string